 Managing Labor Sensations at Home

 The most common question asked about home birth is: "What about the pain?"

 Women are strong, capable, intuitive, and incredibly determined; especially when it comes to giving birth to their baby.
 Our culture has somehow lost the collective knowing that women can give birth without pain medication.
 Midwives have not forgotten!
-I see it everyday and know, without a doubt that any woman who chooses this path can accomplish it.
-Throughout pregnancy I help families prepare for birth with encouragement, information, classes, and careful planning.
+We see normal birth often and know, without a doubt that any woman who chooses this path can accomplish it.
+Throughout pregnancy we help families prepare for birth with encouragement, information, class recommendations, and careful planning.
 This goal is more easily achieved when a woman is in her own space and has control over her own body.
-Partners are also well prepared throughout the course of pregnancy during prenatal visits and classes to assist during the labor to help achieve natural birth.
+Partners are also well prepared throughout the course of pregnancy during prenatal visits, classes and learn how to assist their partner during the labor to help achieve a natural birth.

 While most low risk women achieve their goal of home birth, there are sometimes complications that arise on occasion requiring transfer to a hospital.
-I have trained extensively to recognize and respond to these occurrences.
+Allegra has trained extensively to recognize and respond to these occurrences.
 In the majority of these cases, we are able to transport via private vehicle.
-I accompany all clients in this situation to the hospital and remain with them for support.
+We accompany all clients in this situation to the hospital and remain with them for support until baby is born.